IPv6 rapid deployment: Address space consumption

 The simplest 6rd deployment, which uses 32 bits of IPv6 address space to map the entire IPv4 address space, consumes more address space than typical with IPv6 natively supported in all ISP routers.
 This can be mitigated by omitting redundant parts of the IPv4 address space, and in some cases by deploying multiple 6rd domains.

 The default allocation of IPv6 space by a regional Internet registry (RIR) is a 32-bit prefix.
 Since it takes 32 bits to map an IPv4 address with 6rd, this implies that an ISP would only be able to allocate 64-bit IPv6 prefixes to its customers if it were to use entire IPv4 addresses.
-6rd, however, allows any redundant part of an IPv4 address to be discarded: For example, if the IPv4 addresses an ISP issues to its customers all share the same first eighteen bits, a 6rd prefix only need include the remaining fourteen bits.
+6rd, however, allows any redundant part of an IPv4 address to be discarded: For example, if the IPv4 addresses that an ISP issues to its customers all share the same first eighteen bits, a 6rd prefix only need include the remaining fourteen bits.
 Without this flexibility, Free originally assigned 64-bit IPv6 prefixes to its customers but was able to assign them shorter prefixes once it obtained a larger allocation of IPv6 space (a 26-bit prefix) from the RIPE NCC.